classzz/classzz/docs/json_rpc_api.md

 [Websocket extension API](#WSExtMethods) should be considered a work in progress, incomplete, and susceptible to changes (both additions and removals).

-The original bitcoind/bitcoin-qt JSON-RPC API documentation is available at [https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list)
+The original bitcoind/bitcoin-qt JSON-RPC API dfocumentation is available at [https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list)

 <a name="HttpPostVsWebsockets" />